The Charter of the French language and its regulations govern the consultation of English-language content.

 Structural Characteristics

-In sheets 32A02 and 32A07, most outcrops of the Ministic Structural Domain show only one type of planar structural fabric expressed by gneissosity and migmatitic banding, particularly in the Pope and Bardeau plutonic suites, as well as in the Barrois and Wabash complexes.
-Since the measurement trajectory of these fabrics appears to be continuous from one outcrop to another, almost all measurements in the domain are attributed to Sn.
-The age of the associated Dn deformation phase is 1.2 Ga (see section “Chronological markers”).
+In sheets 32A02, 32A03, 32A07 and 32A10, most outcrops of the Ministic Structural Domain show only one type of planar structural fabric, associated with a single deformation phase.
+This fabric is expressed by gneissosity, tectonometamorphic secondary mineral foliation and migmatitic banding, particularly in the Pope, Leo and Bardeau plutonic suites, as well as in the Barrois and Wabash complexes.
+Since the trajectory of structures in this fabric appears to be continuous from one outcrop to another, almost all measurements in the domain are attributed to Sn.
+The age of the associated Dn deformation phase is ≤1.2 Ga (see section “Chronological Markers”).
 In the event that structural fabrics associated with at least one earlier deformation phase (i.e. Dn-1) could later be identified in the Ministic Structural Domain, it was agreed to match the Sn foliation to S2 of “geofiches”.

 ❯ Main Fabrics